-Staff told us that they currently had a few patients for whom they needed to make adjustments to enable them to receive treatment.
-Patients that required sign language were assisted by a staff member who had been trained in basic sign language.
+Staff told us that they currently had some patients for whom they needed to make adjustments to enable them to receive treatment.
+Booklets for people with sight impairment regarding health education were available in braille as well as a magnifying glass for people to use.